Home » Koh Chang » Koh Chang Beaches

 Restaurants on the East Coast

-Dining wise, there are cheap spots here and there all the way down the east coast, but look out for Dan Mai Somtam (with the chickens on the spit out front) on the way into Dan Mai and Ban Chor Chamuang, local Thai dishes, on the way out.
-A few kilomteres past Than Mayom Waterfall, you can also get great coffee grown on the island at Baan Kafee.
-Ronnie Organic opposite is another popular choice.
+Dining wise, there are cheap spots here and there all the way down the east coast – Dan Mai Somtam (with the chickens on the spit out front) on the way into Dan Mai and Ban Chor Chamuang, local Thai dishes, on the left had side on the way out (just before the imposing 3 villas).

 Long Beach, Salak Khok and Chek Bae – Koh Chang Beaches